givenchy is returning to standalone menswear shows

 Photography Mitchell Sams

 For her first few seasons at the Paris-based luxury house, Birmingham-born Clare has paid tribute to the late Hubert de Givenchy by reimagining long-established codes.
-Now, her proposal of just who the Givenchy man is today has fully-revealed itself.
+Now, her proposal of just who the Givenchy man is today has fully revealed itself.

 This announcement follows the likes of Hedi Slimane’s Celine and John Galliano’s Maison Margiela making powerful "co-ed" statements this season and an increasing number of labels casting a spectrum of genders on the catwalk.
-If you’re struggling to keep up with the fashion industry’s movements on co-ed shows, we don’t blame you.
+If you’re struggling to keep up with fashion's movements on co-ed shows, we don’t blame you.
 In recent years, the industry has been in a state of constant flux and numerous houses have taken various paths, some of which have been pursued, some have turned back.
 Why?
 No one has the answer and there doesn’t appear to have a simple one-size-fits-all fashion week solution.
 If you think otherwise, please reply with your proposal in the comments and we’ll relieve this fashion week scheduling headache.